terascope/kafka-assets/docs/apis/kafka_sender_api.md

     ]
 }
 ```
-Here is a custom processor for the job described above
+The custom processor for the job above

 ```javascript
 // located at /some_sender/processor.ts